nitrictech/docs/docs/apis.md

 ## Routing

-You define your HTTP routes and the functions that handle incoming requests using methods on your api objects, for example `galaxyApi.post()`.
+You define your HTTP routes and the functions that handle incoming requests using methods on your API objects, for example, `galaxyApi.`post()`.
 When calling the methods you provide the path/pattern to match on and a handler callback function.

 > The commonly used HTTP methods used for APIs are GET, POST, PUT, PATCH and DELETE.